Star Wars in other media: 1999–2014: Prequel film trilogy and The Clone Wars

-Before 1999, the bulk of Expanded Universe storytelling explored the time periods either after Return of the Jedi or long before A New Hope (e.g. the Tales of the Jedi series).
-The time period shortly before the original trilogy (including the rise of the Galactic Empire and the personal histories of Anakin Skywalker and Emperor Palpatine) was left open for Lucas to develop in the form of a prequel trilogy, which began with Episode I: The Phantom Menace (1999).
+Before 1999, the bulk of the Expanded Universe explored the time periods either after Return of the Jedi or long before A New Hope (e.g. the Tales of the Jedi series).
+The time period shortly before the original trilogy (including the rise of the Galactic Empire and the personal histories of Anakin Skywalker and Emperor Palpatine) was largely kept "off-limits" for Lucas to develop in the form of a prequel trilogy, which began with Episode I: The Phantom Menace (1999).

 The character Aayla Secura, introduced in 2000 in the Republic comic book series, appears in Episode II: Attack of the Clones (2002).
 The 2003 animated series Clone Wars and various spin-off books, comics, and video games explore the titular conflict in more detail leading up to Episode III: Revenge of the Sith (2005).
 Ahead of the film's release, Lucas announced a 3D "continuation" of Clone Wars, which was released as the animated film The Clone Wars (2008) and a television series of the same name (2008–2020).
 These reveal that Anakin had a Padawan learner, Ahsoka Tano, during this period.
 Various characters seen only briefly in the films or in other spin-off material are featured in more depth.
 At this time, Lucas denied any plans to ever make a Star Wars sequel trilogy.

 As of 2004, over 1,100 Star Wars titles had been published, including novels, comics, non-fiction, and magazines.
 Then-president of Lucas Licensing, Howard Roffman, estimated that there were more than 65 million Star Wars books in print.
 He said, "The books are a way of extending the fantasy of Star Wars.
 The movies have had a really profound effect on a couple of generations.
 Star Wars has become a cultural touchpoint, and our fans are avidly interested in exploring more stories."